dcleere/extractor/docs/SOLUTION_DESIGN.md

   review the system isn't economically viable, so review rate is budgeted and tracked. §4's reason-level precision is the instrument for tuning it: a reason with a high false-alarm rate spends reviewer time for nothing.
-A rising review rate is also a degradation alarm (§5.1).
+A rising review rate is also the earliest signal of quality degradation.
 - **Decisions write a new version, never an overwrite** (§2.6), and become raw material for the golden set (§4) and future prompt/model iteration.